Introduction

 Mandatory Emissions Reporting Begins 30 May 2025

-Is your business prepared to comply with the UAE’s new climate law?
+Is your business prepared to comply with the UAE climate law?

 The UAE has enacted Federal Decree-Law No. 11 of 2024, mandating that all businesses — including SMEs and those in free zones — measure, report, and manage their greenhouse gas (GHG) emissions starting 30 May 2025.
 This legislation is a pivotal step in the UAE’s commitment to sustainability, aligning with national goals like Net Zero by 2050 and the Green Agenda 2030.